Adolph Caesar: A Soldier's Play

-Caesar’s most iconic work, however started with his role as Army Sergeant.
-Vernon C. Waters in Charles Fuller's Pulitzer Prize-winning stage drama, A Soldier's Play, in which Caesar won Drama Desk Award for Outstanding Featured Actor in a Play and an Obie Award for Outstanding Off-Broadway Achievement.
-A Soldier’s Play is set in Louisiana during World War II, just before the U.S. military was desegregated.
-Waters is a self-loathing Black man who strives for equality and recognition for African-Americans while displaying a deep, borderline sadistic contempt for "stereotypically black" and Southern-born soldiers, and whose eventual murder by one of his own men kickstarts the story's plot.
+Caesar’s most iconic work started with his role as US Army Sergeant Vernon C. Waters in Charles Fuller's Pulitzer Prize-winning stage drama, A Soldier's Play, for which Caesar won Drama Desk Award for Outstanding Featured Actor in a Play and an Obie Award for Outstanding Off-Broadway Achievement.
+A Soldier’s Play is set in Louisiana during World War II.
+Sgt.
+Waters is an ambitious Black drill sergeant who strives for recognition for African-American soldiers while detesting "Geechees", as he terms uneducated, subservient, and unintelligent southern Blacks, as an obstacle to racial equality and the success of the future African American upper class, and who need to be removed at all costs.
+The play and film are a murder mystery that unfolds in flashbacks, as a Black JAG Captain investigates Sgt.
+Waters' murder.

-In a 1985 interview with the Los Angeles Times, Caesar stated he drew on his own experiences in crafting the character of Waters.
-"I’d studied Shakespeare to death.
-I knew more about Shakespeare than Shakespeare knew about himself.
+In a 1985 interview with the Los Angeles Times, Caesar stated, while crafting the character of Waters, he drew on his experiences with racism in Classical theatre.
+"I’d studied Shakespeare to death....
 After I did one season at a Shakespearean repertory company, a director said to me, ‘You have a marvelous voice.
 You know the king’s English well.
 You speak iambic pentameter.
 My suggestion is that you go to New York and get a good colored role.'
-Waters has tried his best, but no matter what you do, they still hate you.“ Caesar subsequently coined the character's signature phrase, "They still hate you".
+Waters has tried his best, but no matter what you do, they still hate you."
+Caesar subsequently coined the character's signature phrase, "They still hate you."

-Caesar subsequently reprised his role as Waters in Norman Jewison's 1984 film adaptation of Fuller's play, retitled A Soldier's Story.
-His performance was similarly acclaimed and earned him numerous accolades, including Academy Award and Golden Globe Award nominations for Best Supporting Actor, and an NAACP Image Award for Outstanding Actor in a Motion Picture.
+Caesar reprised his role as Waters in Norman Jewison's 1984 film A Soldier's Story, an adaptation of Fuller's play.
+His performance was acclaimed and earned him numerous accolades, including Academy Award and Golden Globe Award nominations for Best Supporting Actor, and an NAACP Image Award for Outstanding Actor in a Motion Picture.
 He also won the Los Angeles Film Critics Association Award for Best Supporting Actor.

 Later career

 On the basis of his Soldier's Story success, Caesar was cast in Steven Spielberg's The Color Purple as Old Mister Johnson, the father of Danny Glover's character.
 He also appeared on an episode of The Twilight Zone and an ABC Afterschool Special.
-Caesar's last completed film was Club Paradise, released posthumously.
+Caesar's last completed film was Club Paradise which was released posthumously.

-Personal life
+Personal life and death

 Caesar had three children with his wife Diane, whom he was married to until his death.

-Death

 Caesar was working on the Los Angeles set of the 1986 film Tough Guys (with Burt Lancaster and Kirk Douglas) when he suffered a heart attack and died a short time later.
 His role was recast with Eli Wallach.
-He was interred in the Ferncliff Cemetery in Hartsdale, New York.
+He was interred at the Ferncliff Cemetery in Hartsdale, New York.